frederic-perez/AmE-dictionary/dictionary.md

 __steeds__ _n_.
 __steep__ :four::shit: _He faces a steep learning curve._ _A steep increase._ _Steep decline._
 __steeped__ _v_ _Tea steeped in teapots._
-__steeple__ :two::shit: _n_
-__steeple__ _n_ A steeple is a very tall tower that gets smaller and smaller as it goes up.
+__steeple__ _n_ :two: A steeple is a very tall tower that gets smaller and smaller as it goes up.
 Many churches have steeples.
 Steeples are really tall so people can find the church from anywhere in town.
 __steeplejack__ _n_ A person who climbs steeples, towers, or the like, to build or repair them.
 __steeply__ :two::shit:
 __stein__ _n_